Children who move focus better, learn more quickly and remember what they’ve learned longer than those who are sitting all day.

 - Read the first post in this series: Brain-based Teaching Tips for your Homeschool.

-- Get your children’s brains ready to learn: Turn listeners to learners by priming their brains.
+- Get your children’s brains ready to learn: Turn listeners into learners by priming their brains.

 - You’ve heard about subject integration?
 See how multisensory learning works.